 - Essential oils.
 Some oils have anti-inflammatory or antibacterial properties.
 Examples are myrrh, thieves oil, and lemongrass.
 These may be able to help reduce or eliminate your tonsil stones.
 Dilute the essential oil in a carrier oil and place one or two drops on a toothbrush before brushing the stones.
 Be sure to follow the directions for each specific oil.
 Because of the number of bacteria, it’s recommended that you don’t use this toothbrush going forward.

-- Salt water.
-One study shows that rinsing with salt water is an effective treatment of oral wounds.
+- Salt water. that rinsing with salt water is an effective treatment of oral wounds.

 - Yogurt.
 Eating yogurt that contains probiotics may be able to counteract the bacteria causing tonsil stones.

 - Apples.
 The acidic content of apples may help combat the bacteria in a tonsil stone.

 - Carrots.
 Chewing carrots helps increase saliva and the production of natural antibacterial processes.
 This may help reduce or eliminate your tonsil stones.

 - Onions.
 Onions are believed to contain strong antibacterial properties.
 Including them in your diet may help prevent or eliminate tonsil stones.

 Most of these natural remedies may only work on smaller tonsil stones or to help prevent them from occurring.

 Many times, when you have tonsil stones, you won’t know it.
 They may clear up or be removed in the normal course of eating, drinking, and good oral hygiene.
 However, if they increase in size, you may notice the following symptoms: